Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Abstract

 \section{Abstract}

-We construct simply-connected compact complex manifolds satisfying the $\partial\overline\partial$-Lemma.
-This is done by investigating the stability of the property of satisfying the $\partial\overline\partial$-Lemma under modifications of compact complex manifolds and orbifolds.
-This question has been recently addressed and answered also in \cite{rao-yang-yang, yang-yang, stelzig-blowup, stelzig-doublecomplex} with different techniques: here we use \v{C}ech cohomology theory to study the Dolbeault cohomology of the blow-up $\tilde X_Z$ of a compact complex manifold $X$ along a submanifold $Z$ admitting a holomorphically contractible neighbourhood.
+We construct a simply-connected compact complex non-K\"ahler manifold satisfying the $\partial\overline\partial$-Lemma, and endowed with a balanced metric.
+To this aim, we were initially aimed at investigating the stability of the property of satisfying the $\partial\overline\partial$-Lemma under modifications of compact complex manifolds and orbifolds.
+This question has been recently addressed and answered in \cite{rao-yang-yang, yang-yang, stelzig-blowup, stelzig-doublecomplex} with different techniques.
+Here, we provide a different approach using \v{C}ech cohomology theory to study the Dolbeault cohomology of the blow-up $\tilde X_Z$ of a compact complex manifold $X$ along a submanifold $Z$ admitting a holomorphically contractible neighbourhood.